mnmsi/iota-web/README.md

-IOTAIT WEB React
+#IOTAIT_WEB React

-To run this app do the following step: npm install npm run server it will open at http://localhost:3000
+To run this app do the following step:

+npm install

+npm run server

+It will open at http://localhost:3000

 Note: if you dont have react install u have to install react first

-if you clone this project from git.
-Then you have to follow some step so you can install full project easly Setp 1 :
+If you clone this project from git.
+Then you have to follow some step so you can install full project easly

+Setp 1 :

 npm install